-- Dedicate some time to hooking students into the course content or skill before you distribute the syllabus. - Students are inundated with new information during the first week, so be prepared to explain or discuss relevance of the course, teaching style, or assignment more than once. - Ponder how to adapt when students add the class late or miss the first day. - If you plan to use icebreakers, be aware of "icebreaker fatigue."
-(Davis, 42-43) - Select and adapt ideas that best fulfill your needs; don't try them all. - Some of these ideas could be distributed across the first couple of weeks. - Consider how D2L/BOLT, collaborative word documents, discussion boards, "clickers" might be utilized to reduce the amount of time in class on some of these activities.
+- Dedicate some time to hooking students into the course content or skill before you distribute the syllabus. - Students are inundated with new information during the first week, so be prepared to explain or discuss relevance of the course, teaching style, or assignment more than once. - Ponder how to adapt when students add the class late or miss the first day. - If you plan to use icebreakers, be aware of "icebreaker fatigue".
+(Davis, 42-43) - Select and adapt ideas that best fulfill your needs; don't try them all. - Some of these ideas could be distributed across the first couple of weeks. - Consider how BOLT or "clickers" might be utilized to reduce the amount of time in class on some of these activities.